Mutuvi23/Samuel_Mutuvi/README.md

-# Samuel_Mutuvi
-Hi, I'm Samuel Mutuvi👋.
+# Hi, I'm Samuel Mutuvi 👋.

 Welcome to my GitHub profile!
 I'm a versatile data analyst and aspiring software developer currently pursuing a degree in Actuarial Science.
 With a strong foundation in data analysis and report writing, I bring expertise in using advanced tools like Excel, SPSS, STATA, NVIVO, KOBO, and ODK to deliver insightful and impactful results.